 My work in social-impact real estate and climate technologies has been the basis for allowing the poetry of impact to unfold before my eyes.

-This has led me to share what I have learned, speaking to those in the world of money about impact investing, multi-family real estate, community resiliency, and wealth stewardship.
-I’ve experienced teaching these ideas at Impact Hub SF, Gratitude Railroad Network, TedX University of Nevada, Impact Summit Asia.
+I like to share what I have learned, speaking to those in the world of money about impact investing, multi-family real estate, community resiliency, and wealth stewardship, teaching these ideas at Impact Hub SF, Gratitude Railroad Network, TedX University of Nevada, Impact Summit Asia.
 I am also an active member of NEXUS, Threshold Foundation, and Toniic.

-At these many intentional gatherings, I have established the habit of checking in with my aliveness—what I call my “luminosity meter,” or my alignment.
-Thus, while the rich content of grammar initially pulls mein, it doesn’t hold my attention.
+At these many intentional gatherings, I have a habit of checking in with my aliveness—what I call my “luminosity meter,” or my alignment.
+Thus, while the rich content of grammar initially pulls me in, it doesn’t hold my attention.
 The space still feels secularized, still centered around too much information for information’s sake, with one’s heart abandoned on the sidelines.
 Since I do not know the depth of the individuals around me, the “who-ness” in the “who” leaves a richness unmentioned, something unlived.